 Positioned around the face of the joystick is an arc of buttons.
 Each button controls a spray line.
-The center button represents the center (backframe) spray line.
-Four, five, six and seven spray line configurations are catered for.
+The top centre button represents the centre (backframe) spray line.
+Seven section spraylines are a standard build on SAM machines although four, five and six sections can be accommodated.